AIPowerGrid/grid-wingman/README.md

 ## Documentation

-For detailed usage instructions, persona guides, and troubleshooting, please refer to the [documentation page](DOCS.md).
+For detailed usage instructions, persona guides, and troubleshooting, please refer to the [documentation page](DOCs.md).
-It's outdated, so I deleted.
+It's outdated, so I deleted it.
 New Doc needs some time to complete.

 ## Contributing